 “Airbnb scavengers usually run for medium- or long-term renting, which is not so demanding.
 These owners are accustomed to higher monthly rentals, so their long-term lease is not the right one, and Flatio is an interesting alternative,” says Ondřej Dufek, co-founder and marketing director of Flatio, which focuses on medium-term rentals.

 Top apartments are rented through Airbnb in the capital.
 Even Prague is not a guarantee of success.
 “Of all the active offers of rooms and flats, every eighth was leased only once.
 And about half less than ten times,” says Koutny.

 “On the contrary, a large percentage of those flats are [people] who rent an apartment or a room only during a holiday, three times a year or less.
 Such people are a total of 28 percent,” Koutny said, with the average length of one stay only 3.5 days.
 Even though more than 17,000 apartments are currently available in Prague, even in the most in-demand season from April to August, only about one-third of registered apartments and rooms can be rented on average.
-The success of renting depends mainly on good reviews and well-chosen pricing policy.
+The success of renting depends mainly on good reviews and a well-chosen pricing policy.

 Short-term rentals are especially sought after by families with children who require, for example, a kitchenette and cooking facilities or larger groups looking for a common accommodation that hotel rooms rarely can offer.
 Another reason for the increasing popularity of apartments for short-term rentals is the possibility of more privacy and a good price ratio compared to the hotel service.
-Hotels often offer only smaller rooms, whereas in an apartment rental, the customer can gain added value in other rooms, and amenities such as terrace, cooking or better parking.
+Hotels often offer only smaller rooms, whereas, in an apartment rental, the customer can gain added value in other rooms and amenities such as terrace, cooking or better parking.